e11e77/Personalized-Meal-Recommendation/README.md

 ```
 make install
 ```
+The file ***recipes.csv*** needs to exist in the directory **data**, otherwise the application cannot be run successfully.
 To run the entire end-to-end pipeline containing tests, preprocessing and postprocessing the following commmand can be used:
 ```
 make run
 ```